andrerpena/l1-plat-presentation/readme.md

 Is LegalOne a product or a platform?
 ---

 LegalOne started out as a product called Novajus, which was origninally aimed at law firms.
-However, because Novajus was a fast-growing product and it had a favorable architecture, we saw the potential to turn it into something bigger.
-We wanted to be able to leverage the core features, like the user interface, security, auditing, customizable reports and so forth, and allow for specific business rules to be customized, in such a way that Novajus could reach out new markets, like legal departments, or even new regions.
+However, because Novajus was growing fast and it had a favorable architecture, we saw the potential to turn it into something bigger.
+We wanted to be able to leverage the core features, like the user interface, security, auditing, customizable reports and so forth, and allow for specific business rules to be customized, in such a way that Novajus could reach new markets, like legal departments, or even new regions.
 Then, we started adding platform characterists to Novajus, and the result of that effort would later be named LegalOne.

 You are probably familiar with this diagram.
 We designed an architecture that allows customizations to be added through layers.
-We can, then, ship multiple products just by  Each layer leverages everything from the layers beneath, and it allows for overriding existing artifacts.
+Each layer leverages everything from the layers beneath, and it allows for overriding existing artifacts.

 Artifacts that can be  customized include: